liuQuan98/GCL-KPConv/README.md

 ### Setting the distance between two LiDARs (registration difficulty during testing)

 As the major focus of this paper, we divide the PCL registration datasets  into different slices according to the distance $d$ between two LiDARs, both during testing and PCL training.
 Greater $d$ leads to a smaller overlap and more divergent point density, resulting in a higher registration difficulty.
-We denote range of $d$ with the parameter `--pair_min_dist` and `--pair_max_dist`, which can be found in `./scripts/train_{$method}_{$dataset}.sh`.
+We denote range of $d$ with the parameter `pair_min_dist` and `pair_max_dist`, which can be found in `./configs/{$MODE}/{$DATASET}.yaml`.
 For example, setting

 ```
---pair_min_dist 5 \
+pair_min_dist = 5
---pair_max_dist 20 \
+pair_max_dist = 20
 ```

 will set $d\in [5m,20m]$.
 In other words, for every pair of point clouds, the ground-truth euclidean distance betwen two corresponding LiDAR positions (i.e., the origins of the two specified point clouds) obeys a uniform distribution between 5m and 20m.